 There is nothing more heavenly than getting a full body massage after a long draining day.
 With massage sequences that seem to perfectly ease any worn-out body parts, it’s a wonderful way to treat oneself.
-A full body massage may take in any form and type, but it will always involve a proper sequence of techniques to fully reinvigorate someone.
+A full body massage may take in any form and type, but it will always involve a proper sequence of massage techniques to fully reinvigorate someone.
 This method follows a religious sequence that includes the application of pressure on the head, neck, back, shoulders, hands, arms, legs, and feet.

 A full body massage may take at least 50 to 90 minutes to finish.
 It covers every part of the body except for the genitals and other sensitive areas.
 If done right, this treatment should be able to give the following benefits: